 Great Pacific Airshow 2020 in Huntington Beach canceled amid COVID-19

-The Great Pacific Airshow 2020 in Huntington Beach has been cancelled, organizers announced Friday.
+The Great Pacific Airshow 2020 in Huntington Beach has been canceled, organizers announced Friday.

 More Videos